ruby-amqp/rubymarchhare.info/articles/exchanges.md

 ## Exchange types

-There are four built-in exchange types in AMQP v0.9.1:
+There are four built-in exchange types in RabbitMQ:

  * Direct
  * Fanout